Shivamall/farmcare/README.md

-# To run this projject use
+# To run this project use
 npm start --open

 # to run the demo app (this for using MDB design)